 Hazard mitigation plans must be: (a) implemented on an ongoing basis, and (b) updated every five years to ensure that they remain applicable representations of local risk and locally-preferred risk reduction strategies.
 Ulster County and its jurisdictions initiated the first required plan update in 2013.
-This 2015 Plan Update is expected to be reapproved by FEMA and adopted by all participating communities.
-The County has once again obtained FEMA grant funding to cover cost associated with the update, and has continued its 'multi-jurisdictional' approach.
-This time, 21 municipalities in the County successfully participated.
+This 2017 Plan Update has been reapproved by FEMA and NYSDHSES and shall be adopted by all participating communities.
+The County has once again obtained FEMA grant funding to offset costs associated with the update, and opted to continue its 'multi-jurisdictional' approach.
+This time, 16 municipalities in the County successfully participated.
 Each jurisdiction attended meetings, provided feedback in a wide range of topic areas, reached out to the public and other key stakeholders in their community, and developed an updated mitigation strategy.
 Successful participation of each jurisdiction in the update process and the plans ongoing maintenance and implementation is required to maintain eligibility to apply for mitigation project grants.
-The initial plan of 2009, and the 2015 Plan Update, are maintained on the County web site at: http://ulstercountyny.gov/emergency-services/hazard-mitigation.
+The initial plan of 2009, and the 2017 Plan Update, are maintained on the County web site at: http://ulstercountyny.gov/emergency-services/management/index.html.